Equal-Vote/star-server/docs/contributions/developers/2_how_to_open_a_pull_request.md

    ![Image - Compare & pull request prompt on GitHub](https://contribute.freecodecamp.org/images/github/compare-pull-request-prompt.png)

-2. By default, all pull requests should be against the star-server main repo, `main` branch.
+2. By default, all pull requests should be against the bettervoting main repo, `main` branch.

-   Make sure that your Base Fork is set to Equal-Vote/star-server when raising a Pull Request.
+   Make sure that your Base Fork is set to Equal-Vote/bettervoting when raising a Pull Request.

    ![Image - Comparing forks when making a pull request](https://contribute.freecodecamp.org/images/github/comparing-forks-for-pull-request.png)

-3. Submit the pull request from your branch to star-server's `main` branch.
+3. Submit the pull request from your branch to bettervoting's `main` branch.

 4. In the body of your PR include a more detailed summary of the changes you made and why.